TWM LESSON PLAN

 1. PUTTING THE EVENTS OF JANUARY 1865 IN CONTEXT — STUDENT REPORTS OR LECTURE

-26 Student Reports: In preparation for showing the movie, have students present short reports on the following topics.
-If a particular report does not include the "Important Facts" set out below the topics, teachers should supply the missing information along with any additional insights that the teacher believes will be helpful.
+27 Student Reports: In preparation for showing the movie, have students present short reports on the following topics.
+If a particular report does not include the "Important Facts", teachers should supply the missing information along with any additional insights that the teacher believes will be helpful.
 For a list of report topics click here.
 Omit reports on those topics that the class has already studied.
 In the alternative, teachers can provide the necessary background for the film through direct instruction using the "Important Facts" as the starting point for the lecture.

 The End of Slavery in Great Britain and the British Empire